Kaleb47/Haskell-Plutus-journal/README.md

 https://developers.cardano.org/docs/get-started/ Cardano Developer tools.

-https://www.youtube.com/watch?v=TdpBqhlgqGI&list=PLF1Z-APd9zK7usPMx3LGMZEHrECUGodd3 Professor Graham Hutton has entire lectures on the Haskell programming language and gives very indepth explanations about the mathematical concepts that drive Haskell.
+ http://tinyurl.com/haskell-nottsProfessor Graham Hutton has entire lectures on the Haskell programming language and gives very indepth explanations about the mathematical concepts that drive Haskell.

 https://www.amazon.com/Programming-Haskell-Graham-Hutton-ebook-dp-B01JGMEA3U/dp/B01JGMEA3U/ref=mt_other?_encoding=UTF8&me= Professor Hutton even wrote a whole textbook on the latest developments in Haskell to give you more advanced concepts.